Recipes & Ideas· Updated 12 min read

 How to Never Face This Question Again

 These 15 meals will get you through tonight.
-But if you're tired of the "what should I make for dinner" spiral happening three or four times a week, the real fix isn't better last-minute recipes — it's having a plan before the hunger hits.
+But if you’re tired of the "what should I make for dinner tonight" spiral three or four times a week, the real fix is having a plan before the hunger hits.

-Meal planning doesn't have to be complicated.
-At its simplest, it's spending 20 minutes on the weekend picking your dinners for the week and writing a grocery list.
-Even a basic plan saves families $50 to $100 per month on groceries — our budget meal planning guide for a family of 4 shows how.
-That one habit eliminates the daily decision entirely.
-If you've never done it before, our guide on how to meal plan for your family walks you through the whole process step by step.
-If you want a head start, grab our free 7-day family meal plan — it's ready to go with a complete grocery list.
+Meal planning doesn’t have to be complicated.
+Spend 20 minutes on the weekend picking your dinners and writing a grocery list.
+Even a basic plan saves families $50 to $100 per month — our budget meal planning guide shows how.
+If you’ve never done it, our guide on how to meal plan for families walks through the process.
+For a head start, grab our free 7-day family meal plan.

 Frequently Asked Questions